mrparker909/matthew-parker/content/authors/admin/_index.md

 # About Me

 Matthew Parker is a PhD student at Simon Fraser University, and a MSc graduate from the University of Victoria.
 He is also a founding member of [DSS Blogs](https://dss-ialh.rbind.io/).
 His research interests include abundance modelling using INAR and N-Mixture methodologies, machine learning techniques, manifold regression, and statistical applications to health care.
-He graduated from the Visual and Automated Disease Analytics graduate training program in 2019.